usdaud/algotradinglib.github.io/en/pedia/t/trend_indicators.md

 ### Average Directional Index (ADX)

-The Average Directional Index (ADX) measures the strength of a trend.
+The [Average Directional Index](../a/average_directional_index_(adx).md) (ADX) measures the strength of a trend.
 It ranges from 0 to 100, with values above 20 indicating a strong trend and values below 20 suggesting a weak trend.
 ADX helps traders determine whether a market is trending or ranging.

 ### Ichimoku Cloud